ccnmtl/makefiles/README.markdown

   overridden in the top-level `Makefile` or on the commandline
 * if you change something, bump the `VERSION` in the comment on the first line as appropriate (semver rules)
 * update this README with documentation of variables required below
+* add a changelog comment to the file you've changed, especially if something potentially is not backwards compatible

 ## Expected variables